canyudeguang/Smart_Lock/README.md

 Assembly Instructions
 -----------------------------------------------------------------------------
-Install the jumper of QCA4020 development kit and connect the servo motor to QCA4020 as described in the part
+Install the jumper of QCA4020 development kit and connect the servo motor to QCA4020 as described in the section
 "Build/Assembly Instructions" of "CDB20_Project_Content_SmartLock.docx".

 Usage Instructions